corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 - When the generated xml looks good click "Save ALL XMLs"
 - If Auto Move is on the files will be instantly copied to the chosen directory.
 - If this is the correct Game Folder "Mods" then the mod should be ready to use in game.
-- You may need to add a "ModInfo.xml" file to GameDirectory/7 Days To Die/Mods/{ModName or CustomTagName}/ with your mod information contained within that looks something like:
+- You need to add a "ModInfo.xml" file to GameDirectory/7 Days To Die/Mods/{ModName or CustomTagName}/ with your mod information contained within that looks something like:
 <xml>
 	<ModInfo>